Personalized Embodied Navigation for Portable Object Finding: Related Works

-Recent developments in Embodied Simulators \cite{deitkeProcTHORLargeScaleEmbodied2022,savvaHabitatPlatformEmbodied2019, habitat3, matterport3d, mp3dhabitat} and subsequent works \cite{objectnavrevisited, mopa, sscnav, objgoalnav1, poni, vlfm} have established ObjectNav as a popular task in the community.
-These also include zero-shot approaches that employ various foundation models \cite{cow, cow2, lgx, esc}.
-However, ObjectNav has predominantly been done in static environments, with fixed targets.
-While Habitat 3.0 \cite{habitat3} introduces the Social Rearrangement task, this is a human-robot teaming task where the agent is expected to rearrange objects in the house in tandem with the human.
-Our work deals strictly with a passive human case, where the agent is expected to find a non-stationary target without human assistance.

-Planning in non-stationary environments has been studied in the past \cite{nonstationary1, nonstationary2, nonstationary3}, with recent approaches even utilizing LLMs in conjunction with multi-arm bandits \cite{nonstationaryllm1}.
+\textbf{Navigation in Dynamic Environments.} Traditionally, navigation in dynamic environments has focused on \textit{low-level} planning tasks, such as crowd avoidance \cite{densecavoid, dynamicenv1, dynamicenv2, park2013real, park2012itomp} and socially aware navigation \cite{social2, braids}, where agents continuously maneuver to avoid obstacles while minimizing trajectory length or time.
+In contrast, embodied navigation tasks employing \textit{high-level} planning on graphs are predominantly studied in static environments with stationary targets, with limited research on handling dynamic targets ~\cite{vlnhigh1, vlnhigh2}.
+In our work, we introduce dynamism on a graph-level, where agents must reason over \textit{long-term} spatio-temporal changes of objects for navigation decisions.
+While recent simulators like Habitat 3.0~\cite{habitat3} include object rearrangement tasks, these primarily focus on agents modifying the environment and not finding non-stationary targets on a graph.
+Planning in dynamic environments has been studied previously \cite{nonstationary1, nonstationary2, nonstationary3, petti2005safe, 933196}, with recent approaches even employing LLMs in conjunction with multi-arm bandits \cite{nonstationaryllm1}.
 These schemes usually propose memory augmentations with hierarchical planning procedures and frame the problem from an obstacle avoidance standpoint \cite{nonstationary1, nonstationary4, nonstationary5}.
-In contrast, our work considers the case where the target itself is non-stationary.
+In contrast, our work considers when objects themselves are non-stationary.